 What Is a Product?

-Everything we use and interact with daily is a product, from food to clothing, soap, and plants.
+Everything we use to interact is a product, from food to clothing, soaps, and plants.

 Every business provides some level of product.

 Therefore, you need someone to manage those products.